Hey! Nicole here.

-- The Janie Stick, which you can find on the Recommended Products list, will remove oil based stains like salad dressing even after a silk blouse has been to the dry cleaners.
+- The Janie Stick, which you can find on the Recommended Products page, will remove oil-based stains like salad dressing even after a silk blouse has been to the dry cleaners.

 - A tip we heard from the gals at Lena Medoyeff: “Keep your satin silks shiny by handwashing in the sink with a little vinegar and dish soap mixed together.
 Hang dry and you’re ready for the next wear.”

-We’ve added silk shirts from several of our go-to brands in the shop.
+We’ve added silk shirts from several brands up above.
+The selection varies in quality and price.
 Saunter on over there and get silky!